 Safer at Home

 This project is a direct response to our current global crises—both the pandemic and protests against police brutality and for Black lives.
-In the past few weeks, the stream of news has been constant and overwhelming.
+In the past weeks, the stream of news has been constant and overwhelming.
 Throughout the articles, posts, Instagram feeds, and livestreams, the language used to describe the present moment and circumscribe behavior has been striking.
 It started with response to the pandemic.
 First, we had a “lockdown”, but that feels punitive and scary.
 Lockdown was soon replaced with “shelter-in-place,” which, while more accurate and still used, conjures natural disasters.
-Finally, the more uplifting “safer at home” has become the standard phrase used by government officials to require people to remain at home except for essential tasks or work.
+Finally, the more uplifting “safer at home” became the standard phrase used by government officials to require people to remain at home except for essential tasks or work.
 This phrase is particularly intriguing because it is meant to communicate the behavior necessary to combat the global pandemic but also calls to mind times when being at home is not the safest choice.
 In light of recent protests, the phrase also draws attention to the stark privilege of the term-- Who’s safety?
 Who’s home?
 Safety as defined by whom?

 Visual culture acts as a lens to examine historical moments as well as the present.
 Images are deeply rooted in their own particular time, but, as objects, they exist and make meaning in the present.
 It is the hope that this collection of images serves as a connection to a previous history and as a tool to help us better understand and parse the present moment.
 As an art historian, this is what I can offer to help us navigate our way through the tangle of thoughts and feelings we are experiencing.